MiamiOH-CSE274/Portfolio/README.md

 I chose to do the Vise project for the implementation of graph algorithms.
 In the Vise project, my partner, Nick Contini, and I did a depth-first traversal of the graph.
 Here is a link to mine and Nick's Vise project in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/Vise/tree/ContiniAndKojs
+We used a vector of hexSpaces with pointers to upleft, left, downleft, downright, right, and upright.

 21 - Determine space and time requirements of common data structure methods
 -----